-enzyme known as Hex-A. This missing enzyme causes cells to become damaged, resulting in progressive neurological disorders.
+Tay-Sachs is a genetic disorder caused by the absence of beta-hexosaminidase (HexA).
+This missing enzyme causes cells to become damaged, resulting in progressive neurological disorders.
 A cure for Tay-Sachs does not yet exist but there are many strategies for managing life with Tay-Sachs.

 The form is determined by the age of the individual when symptoms first appear.
 Only one form of Tay-Sachs occurs in a family.
 If a child has Infantile, older siblings are not at risk to develop Juvenile or Late Onset Tay-Sachs later in life.